RLOpenCatalyst/catdocs/Catalyst/source/chef.rst

  **https://downloads.chef.io/chef-client/**

-* Create a folder in any location and then under that create chef-repo and chef(windows) and .chef(linux)
+* Create a folder in any location and then under that create chef-repo .
+Create a folder chef(windows) or .chef(linux)

 The directory structure will be: